hamwisk/AMDb/README.md

 ## Credits

 AMDb was developed solely by me, inspired by my dad's extensive movie collection.
-The project uses Qt for the GUI and dual-threading, with Python handling the backend.
+The project uses an SQL database, Qt for the GUI and dual-threading, with Python handling the backend.
 Key libraries include `os` and `sys`.

 ---